Home

 Revolut offers a fresh approach to digital banking and is one the most user-friendly and efficient options when it comes to sending money to Argentina.
 All you need to do is download the app, add money to your Revolut account and enter the recipient's details or choose them from your contact list.
 Transfers to other Revolut users are usually instant.
 However, as the Revolut card is not currently available for residents of Argentina, bank transfers may take 3-5 days to process.

-One of the main reasons why Revolut has become so popular, especially among freelancers choosing remote careers, is for its low transaction fees and competitive exchange rates.
-With Revolut no fees are hidden: you can see the exchange rates in real-time before you send the money, as well as an approximate time of arrival.
+Revolut offers low fees and real-time exchange rates, making it useful for frequent transfers.
+With Revolut no fees are hidden: you can see the exchange rates in real-time before you send the money, as well as an approximate time of arrival

 Note that additional currency transfer rates are not applied only on weekdays.
 Some Reddit users have been complaining about unfavorable rates, unaware of this fact.